waltervanheuven/psychopy-on-M1/README.md

 Installation instructions for [latest version of PsychoPy (2023.1.2)](v2023.1.2%20Qt6.md)

-Latest version works well natively on Apple Silicon Macs, although there are remaining issues (e.g. Microphone and Eyetracker components are not yet working).
+Latest version works natively on Apple Silicon Macs.
+However, vsync is not working properly on macOS Ventura.
+VSync works fine on macOS Monterey.
+There are also some other issues (e.g. Microphone and Eyetracker components are not yet working).